 You may well have heard of Dover if you’ve been anywhere near the southern end of the UK.
 It’s the main crossing channel towards France, where travellers can head to and from Calais.
 What’s more, the town is world-famous for its stunning white cliffs!

 However, there’s more to Dover than just trans-European travel and cliff faces – here are a few fun facts about Dover!

 Dover is a town that is absolutely thriving in various industries.
-Its ferry port is arguably its most popular trade, however, with a harbour spanning over 600 acres in size!
+Its ferry port is arguably its most popular trade, however, with a harbor spanning over 600 acres in size!

 The name ‘Dover’ is thought to relate to an ancient term referring to double banks, or the split that could seen heading into the harbor.

 Dover has three principal museums, open all year round.
 Visitors can take in the Dover Museum, home to all manner of facts and history about the area.
 They can also check out the Roman Painted House and the Dover Transport Museum.

-The white cliffs of Dover are made of chalk, and are said to be around 350 feet, or 110 metres tall.
+The white cliffs of Dover are made of chalk, and are said to be around 350 feet, or 110 meters tall.
 They stretch a distance of eight miles – further than you might imagine!

 Dover has been referenced in many works of fiction, mainly thanks to its iconic cliffs.
 Such works include Moonraker, the famous James Bond story.